-We assign a Ba3 score to DBSA's Operating Environment, based wholly on our assessment of the industry risk of South African industrial and infrastructure lenders.
-DBSA's score is adjusted downwards (from Ba2) to reflect our expectations of rising industry risks, as DBSA is increasingly focused on higher-risk segments and clients, in response to its development mandate and amidst on-going macro-economic challenges.
+We assign a B1 score to DBSA's Operating Environment, which we have recently lowered from Ba3.
+The score is based wholly on our assessment of the (B) Industry Risk of South African industrial and infrastructure lenders, lowered from (Ba), to reflect our expectations of rising industry risks, as DBSA is increasingly focusing on higher-risk segments and clients, in response to its development mandate and the ongoing macroeconomic challenges.